 I will be counting the grains of rice in every 50 kg sack.
-When I am not doing that, I will build a business, progress in my career, take care of the environment.
+When I am not doing that, I will build a business, progress in my career, and take care of the environment.
 I’ll go to new places and eat great food.
-Be part of a charity organization that saves children that aren’t mine.
+Be part of a charity organisation that saves children that aren’t mine.
 Garden and take care of my horses and chicken.
 There is no end to what I will do with my life, just like people who have children.
 These are just a few things to show that you can comfortably diversify your attention and do more than raise children.

 Who is going to take care of you when you are old?

 Holy grail why didn’t I think of that?
 Oh, wait!
 Children are not supposed to be a selfish investment for a future in which I am old and creaky.
 I will hire a nurse who will take care of me.
 Last I checked, the death register is closed to us and we don’t even know when ours will be marked.
 Who says I will live to old age, lest you peeked and saw my name in the list of people who will die at 110?

 What are you going to do with the money you make?